kodster/5e145d13-b4bd-483a-99e3-89fb6f9324dc/README.md

 # SequenceInsights Application

-## Problem
+## Introduction

-This repository implements functions that takes a string input containing a sequence of integers separated by a single whitespace.
-The goal is to find the longest increasing subsequence present in that sequence.
-If multiple sequences have the same maximum length, the function should output the earliest one.
+This repository consists of functions designed to process a string input, which comprises a sequence of integers separated by a single whitespace.
+The primary objective is to identify and extract the longest increasing subsequence within this input.
+In cases where multiple sequences share the same maximum length, the function is designed to output the earliest one.

 ## Getting Started